LisKorzun/react---technical-assignments/extra-materials/react-pitfalls-and-best-practices.md

   // ...
 }
 ```
 - The snippet above is very slow and causes bugs.
-Instead, define every component at the top level
+Instead, define every component at the top level.
+- Components are regular JavaScript functions, so you can keep multiple components in the same file.
+This is convenient when components are relatively small or tightly related to each other.
+If this file gets crowded, you can always move it to a separate file.

     <div align='right'>
         <a href="https://react.dev/learn/your-first-component#nesting-and-organizing-components">